Introduction to PostgreSQL Replication

 Sending database servers

 This is the server that sends the replicated data to all the other servers.
-The master server is always a sending server, and all these settings are required to be set on that server, however in the case where the slave servers also function as sending servers, as in cascading, these settings need to be set on those servers too.
+The master server always functions as a sending server, and it is necessary to configure all these settings on that server.
+However, in the case where the slave servers also serve as sending servers, such as in cascading, it is also essential to configure these settings on those servers.

 1. max_wal_senders(integer)

-This parameter specifies the maximum number of allowed connections with other slave database servers at a single instance are allowed.
-This parameter’s default value is zero, which means no replication is allowed, and no replicated database connections are supported.
+The maximum number of allowed connections with other slave database servers at a single instance can be specified by this parameter.
+The parameter’s default value is zero, indicating the absence of replication support and disallowing replicated database connections.
 This value cannot exceed max_connections as this value is equivalent to the number of current wal connections.

 2. wal_keep_segments(integer)

-The standby servers require 16-megabytes segments of past log files that are stored in the pg_xlog directory for streaming replication in Postgres.
-This parameter specifies the minimum number of those segments that are required by the standby servers for proper replication to be performed.
-This parameter’s value can either be set from the server command line prompt or postgresql.conf configuration file of PostgreSQL.
+The standby servers require 16-megabytes of past log files stored in the pg_xlog directory for streaming replication in Postgres.
+The minimum number of segments required by the standby servers for proper replication can be specified by this parameter.
+You can set its value either from the server command line prompt or the postgresql.conf configuration file of PostgreSQL.

 3. replication_timeout(integer)